mhaidarhanif/rewinds-legacy/README.md

 # ⏪ Rewinds — Remix Tailwind Starter Kit

+> ⚠️ The repo will be rebuilt later using slightly different configuration.

 ![tailwindcss v3](https://img.shields.io/badge/tailwindcss-v3-0F172A?logo=tailwindcss&style=flat&labelColor=38bdf8&logoColor=ffffff)

 Rewinds is a Remix starter kit with Tailwind CSS v3 family of libraries and the TypeScript ecosystem.